esp-rs/book/src/application-development/async.md

 # Async Options

+> [!NOTE]
-> ⚠️ **Note**:  This section does not serve as an async tutorial or teaching material.
+> This section does not serve as an async tutorial or teaching material.
 For these purposes, visit [official async-book].

 `esp-hal` provides blocking and async API for most of the supported drivers.
 Drivers are constructed in [`Blocking`] mode by default.
 To set up an async driver, they must be converted to an [`Async`] mode using the `into_async` method.
 For more information and to get started, check our `examples` in the [esp-hal package].

+> [!NOTE]
-> ⚠️ **Note**: Our `Async` drivers are not `Send` because they register interrupts on the current core.
+> Our `Async` drivers are not `Send` because they register interrupts on the current core.
 Moving them to another core can cause issues.
 If user needs to send (move) a driver to another core, they should send the `Blocking` version, and then call `into_async` on the correct core to bind it correctly.

 ## Embassy